-The term laser whitening is a misnomer, as there is no laser involved in this process.
-There was a time back in the 90s when laser lights were employed to try to bleach teeth.
-They turned out to be very slow and labor intensive, because the laser had to be moved from tooth to tooth.
-Soon, the term came to be picked up by any bleaching system that used a powerful light.
+The term laser whitening has a confusing history.
+Back in the 1990s, laser lights were used to try to bleach teeth.
+This turned out to be very slow and labor intensive, because the laser had to be moved from tooth to tooth.
+Soon, dentists began using the term for any bleaching system that used a powerful light.
+But then, in the early 2020s, more efficient techniques were developed using lasers to help whiten the teeth, and a small number of dentists began actually using lasers again.

 The use of a bleaching light was the original technique used to lighten teeth.
 We started using this in my office in the mid-1980s.
 Then the tray bleaching systems were developed, and they were so convenient that the power light fell out of use.
 Now, with recent improvements in these power systems, they are becoming more popular again, mostly because of their convenience.
 Some patients want the dental office to do it all, and don’t want to have to monkey with trays and gels at home.
 They also produce a dramatic post-operative whiteness that people love.